Limited Slip Differentials – Everything You Need to Know

 Your car differential primarily controls the amount of torque (rotational force) distributed to each the wheel.
 When your vehicle travels around a corner, the inside wheel must spin slower than the outside wheel as it has less distance to cover.
 A differential distributes the amount of torque evenly to both wheels, permitting them to react to provide traction or react to resistance.
 The wheel that has the largest amount of resistance will rotate less and the wheel with the least amount of resistance will rotate faster.

 Limited slip differentials are one of the most common and versatile differentials and are often found in high performance cars.

 A limited slip differential works by shifting the amount of torque to the wheel that currently has the most traction, thus avoiding slippage and preventing damage to your vehicle.
 It uses two output shafts that spin at different speeds and restrict speed when necessary – for example, when a wheel gets stuck or starts to slip.

-There are two main types of limited slip differentials:
+There are two main types of limited slip differentials – mechanical clutch and viscous.

 This type of limited slip differential utilises the same core gear and clutch system as an open differential (OD) does, but also have additional mechanisms to allow wheels to rotate independently.
 There are several subtypes.

 What is a Viscous Limited Slip Differential?

 Unlike mechanical limited slip differential units, a viscous limited slip differential creates resistance using liquid instead of a clutch to transfer power to your wheels.
 While they have fewer components than their mechanical counterparts, viscous LSDs require additional maintenance to replace the liquid once it loses its viscosity.

 Many manufacturers market their limited slip differential units under brand names such as HTRAC, PSD, Twin Traction, ASD and others.
 No matter what they’re called, though, limited slip differentials offer augmented performance for vehicles that drive off-road or in less-than-stellar conditions.